+Kim published his first work personally, under the title 'Verhaaltjes voor het Slapengaan', of which the first part came out in 1989 and the second in 1992.
+He debuted in 1994 in De Mix, the youth supplement of De Morgen.
+Between 2000 and 2014 he also published one-panel cartoons for this paper, in the segment 'Bis'.
+His work has furthermore appeared in small-press magazines like Incognito, Zone 5300 and Beeldstorm.
 His comic strip about the anti-hero rabbit 'Madelfried de onverschrikkelijke' was published on a weekly base on the Concentra website SURF-INN, and from 2008 in Het Belang van Limburg.
 He furthermore created 'De Hulpeloosjes' for PULP magazine, while his 'Aldegonne' strips have appeared in Zone 5300, Stripgids, Knack and the Zipp supplement of newspaper De Standaard.
 Other creations include 'Geoffrey het Lijk', 'Samuvar de domme cycloon' and 'Gérard le Mouton-double'.

 Kim's best known comic is 'Esther Verkest'.
-This sexy heroin, who lives in an absurd world full of freaks, disturbed fairytale characters and moody gnomes, has appeared in men's magazine P-Magazine from 2001.
+This sexy heroin, who lives in an absurd world full of freaks, disturbing fairytale characters and moody gnomes, has appeared in men's magazine P-Magazine from 2001.
 In Holland, the 'Esther' gags have appeared in MYX and in Eppo magazine.

+Still, Kim has received a lot of praise too.
+Zak named Kim "his spiritual heir" and hailed him for managing to distinguish himself from his rivals.
+In 2007, Duchateau received the Bronzen Adhemar, the official Flemish Community Cultural Prize for Comics.
 In 2016 the United Kingdom voted whether they wanted to stay in the European Union, or not.
 When a majority voted to leave the EU, Kim drew a cartoon referencing a famous scene from 'Monty Python & The Holy Grail' (1975), featuring the Knights Who Say "No" (rather than "Ni").
 To his surprise and pride the cartoon was posted by Monty Python member John Cleese on his personal Twitter page a few days later.